-Our experts have chosen the best African books, from African novels, fiction and literature to African history and leading African figures.
+Our experts have chosen the best African novels, fiction and literature as well as African history and works on leading African figures.
 Some African book recommendation lists are country specific and some based on the continent.

 Nelson Mandela was a most unusual and unusually astute leader, says journalist and author of Playing the Enemy, John Carlin.
 He chooses the best books to understand Nelson Mandela, who used forgiveness as a political tool, and South Africa, the country he brought peacefully out of apartheid.